LewcasThunder/BootScraper/README.md

 ### Optional
 #### -output or -o
-To specify the filepath/name for the output file.
-It defaults to "output.csv"
+Filepath/name for output file location.
+Will not output file if no value is given

 #### -requestdelay or -r
 The delay in milliseconds between each API call.
 Defaults to 2000